aiidateam/aiida-core/docs/source/get_started/computers.rst

    commands, to rename a computer or remove it from the database.

-.. note:: You can delete computers **only if** no entry in the database is using them (as for instance Calculations, or RemoteData objects).
+.. note:: You can delete computers **only if** no entry in the database is linked to them (as for instance Calculations, or RemoteData objects).
 Otherwise, you will get an error message.